codefellows/seattle-javascript-401d38/class-26/warm-up/README.md

 - EnqueueLeft: Adds a new Node heading toward the left side of the `Deque`.
 - EuqueueRight: Adds a new Node heading toward the right side of the `Deque`.
-- DequeueLeft: Removes and returns the Node from the elft side of the `Deque`.
+- DequeueLeft: Removes and returns the Node from the left side of the `Deque`.
 - DequeueRight: Removes and returns the Node from the right side of the `Deque`.
 - isEmpty: Returns a boolean true or false whether there are any Nodes in the `Deque`.
 - peekLeft: Returns the front of the left side of the `Deque`.